Steve Barri

 My love of music and my years in the music industry as a songwriter, producer and music executive have given me insights and personal stories that I love to share.
 My lectures include classes on Rock & Roll, Broadway, The Great American Songbook**, and much more.

-The Golden Age of Hollywood Musicals - Part 2
+The Golden Age of Variety TV

 Hope you can make it to some or all of these classes.